CENTRE-UB PhD Studentships

 Experience shows that students who are engaged in early discussions about the project with the supervisors are more likely to be successful in their application.
 We therefore encourage you to contact your potential supervisors and ask any questions you may have about the project.

-As part of our reporting to our funder, the ESRC, CENTRE-UB is required to provide diversity statistics for the overall funding applicant pool.
+As part of our reporting to our funder, the ESRC, Centre-UB is required to provide diversity statistics for the overall funding applicant pool.
 All applicants are therefore requested to answer a brief online survey.
-Please note that all questions can be answered with ‘prefer not to say’.
+Please note that all questions on the survey can be answered with ‘prefer not to say’.
 At the end of the survey, you will be provided with a number which you are requested to include in your studentship application.
-Please note that this information will not be available to the panel evaluating the studentship applications and will never be available to the supervisors of your project.
-You can find the online survey here
+Applications without this survey number will be rejected.
+Please note that this information you entered in the survey will not be available to the panel evaluating the studentship applications and will never be available to the supervisors of your project.
+You can find the online survey here.

 Steps for applying for a studentship:

-1. Select the PhD project you would like to apply to
+2. Select the PhD project you would like to apply to;

 Funding

-Each 4-year studentship will include a UKRI-rate stipend (for 24/25 this is £19,237 – paid in monthly instalments) and tuition fees.
+Each 4-year studentship will include a UKRI-rate stipend (for 24/25 this was £19.237– paid in monthly instalments) and tuition fees.
+The stipend rate for 2025/26 will be announced here soon.
 PhD students will also have access to ample training opportunities.

 Training Opportunities